SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ctrl-a-d (to exit)
 ```
 ## Troubleshooting
-There are really only two main reasons for program to not start.
+There are really only three main reasons for program not working.
+* Incorrect camera url or camera is not working.
+Suggest testing camera url with VLC.
 * A python dependency is missing.
 * A program path is not correctly specified.